 Obviously, I use vinyl tile in rental properties.
 But I use it in my own house too.
 The vinyl tile in my house outlasted the ceramic tile that was in the kitchen when I first bought it.
 I guarantee that ceramic tile was a lot more expensive.

-The key is cleaning up the floor before you put the tile down, then putting down good primer to help it stick well.
+The key is cleaning up the floor before you put the tile down, level out any holes or gaps in the existing floor or subfloor, especially if you’re covering an existing finished floor, then putting down good primer to help it stick well.
 It also helps to let the tiles acclimate to the room for a day or two before you lay them down.

 Professionals start in the middle of the room, lay down a chalk line, and then lay the tile along that line and work toward the corners.
 This gives you good, even courses and helps you avoid really thin strips along one or more edges of your room.
 Don’t leave an expansion gap.
 If it makes it easier, here’s how to make cut lines on the front.